ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

     create sphere with center [1, 3, 6] and radius 2
     ```

--   The choice of one syntax or another is, in principle, entirely up to us!
+-   The choice of one syntax or another is up to us!

--   For Pytracer I chose the syntax that I will now illustrate.
+-   For Pytracer I chose the syntax shown in the next slide.

 # Example